LukeBMorrow/LukeBMorrow.github.io/README.md

 5. Open the _ _config.yml_ file and change the _title_ and _description_ to something more appropriate.
 6. Commit and push these changes.

-Congratulation! you now have a styled and hosted resume on GitHub Pages.
-Go brag to all your friends.
+At this point, the reader should have a styled and hosted copy of their resume on GitHub Pages.

 ## FAQ
   Q: Do I have to use Atom?